sbt/sbt/README.md

 # Build from source

-To build from source, get the latest stable version of sbt (above) and get the code.
+To build from source, get the latest stable version of sbt 0.10.x (see [Setup]) and get the code.

 	$ git clone git://github.com/harrah/xsbt.git
 	$ cd xsbt